-South Dakota voters will have a chance to legalize sports betting in the state.
-The constitutional referendum for Amendment B takes place during the presidential election on November 3, 2020.
+South Dakota voters legalized sports betting in the state.
+The constitutional referendum for Amendment B took place on November 3, 2020.

-The amendment asks voters to approve the expansion of gambling.
+The amendment asked voters to approve the expansion of gambling.
 This may only be done by changing the constitution.
-The state legislature passed the question already, meaning that if voters also approve, it becomes law on July 1, 2021.
+The state legislature passed the question already, meaning it becomes law on July 1, 2021.

-The constitutional amendment changes a few words in section 25 of Article III that cover Deadwood gambling.
-It adds “wagering on sporting events” to the list of games permitted in Deadwood.
-The existing legal games are craps, roulette, keno, limited card games and slot machines.
+The constitutional amendment changed a few words in section 25 of Article III that cover Deadwood gambling.
+It added “wagering on sporting events” to the list of games permitted in Deadwood.
+The previous legal games are craps, roulette, keno, limited card games and slot machines.

 The current bet limit in Deadwood is $1,000, though most casinos cap the action at $100.
-If the amendment is approved, the legislature will determine the maximum bet for sports betting.
+The legislature will determine the maximum bet for sports betting.

-The South Dakota Legislature would need to write regulations during the 2021 session if the constitutional amendment passes.
-This would include the types of wagers permitted at Deadwood sportsbooks.
+The South Dakota Legislature will need to write regulations during the 2021 session.
+This includes the types of wagers permitted at Deadwood sportsbooks.
 These are typically straight bets, parlays, teasers, props, futures and in-play wagering.